ansys-dev/PyWbUnit/README.md

  |      :return: None
  |
  |  initialize(self) -> None
- |      Called before `execWbCommand`: Start the Workbench in interactive
+ |      Called before `execWbCommand`: Start the Workbench in the server
  |      mode and open the TCP server port to create a socket connection
  |      :return: None
  |